-I am by no means expecting all of you to be experts at booking magicians, so I have list of frequently asked questions regarding magic, mentalism, and the sorts to hopefully make your job a little bit easier.
+We do not expect everyone to be experts at booking magicians, so I have compiled a list of frequently asked questions regarding magic, mentalism, and the sorts to hopefully make your jobs a bit easier.
 If there is a question that is not addressed below, or if you just need more information, please do not hesitate to reach out directly.
-Please note that these answers are not specific to myself, and are here to help you make the best decisions for your events.
+Please note that these answers are not specific to Allen, and are here to help you make the best decisions for your events.

 Why should you hire a magician?